jimsmart/progszy/README.md

 ## HTTP(S) Proxy

 The CLI version of progszy operates as a standalone HTTP(S) proxy server.
 By default it listens on port 5595, for which the client's proxy configuration URL would be `http://127.0.0.1:5595`.

-TODO 127.0.0.1 or 0.0.0.0 or localhost ?
+It should be noted that currently progszy binds only to IP 127.0.0.1, which is not suitable for access from a remote IP (without the use of an SSH tunnel).

 Incoming requests can be either vanilla HTTP, or can be HTTPS (using `CONNECT` protocol).